Lesser Known Guitar Gods Who Greatly Influenced Me

 Jeff lost his eye-sight due to a rare cancer of the eyes at age 9.

-I was lucky enough to see Jeff live on a music festival in Belgium.
+I was lucky enough to see Jeff live at a music festival in Belgium.
 He sadly passed away in 2008 due to cancer, barely 41 years old.

 Contrary to what most lefties do, Eric has his guitar strung upside down, with the bass string at the bottom.